nestybox/sysbox/README.md

 non-root uid(gids) on the host.
 A process that escapes the container would have permission to access the data of other containers.

-To improve on this, Sysvisor supports running system containers *without* Docker `userns-remap`.
-In this mode, Sysvisor (rather than Docker) manages the user-namespace uid(gid) mappings on the host.
+To improve on this, Sysboxd supports running system containers *without* Docker `userns-remap`.
+In this mode, Sysboxd (rather than Docker) manages the user-namespace uid(gid) mappings on the host.
 This results in strong container-to-host and container-to-container isolation.
 A process that escapes the container would have no permission to access the data of other containers.

-To work without `userns-remap`, Sysvisor requires that a filesystem overlay module called `shiftfs` be loaded in the kernel.
+To work without `userns-remap`, Sysboxd requires that a filesystem overlay module called `shiftfs` be loaded in the kernel.
 See section "Shiftfs Module" below for details on how to do this.